Content is loading...

 All referrals are considered carefully by senior clinicians.
 We aim to gather information about your child from all the places that they spend time at and are cared for.
 This is vital to get a rounded picture of them.

-After assessment for autism spectrum disorder
+After assessment of autism

 Last reviewed: 1 November, 2023